 Jesus advocated showing mercy, and it’s only by God’s mercy we will be saved.
 Consider events in the table below which seem to contradict the surface teachings of THE LAW

 The beatitudes of Matthew 5 show how Jesus interpreted the Law of Moses as it should always have been applied – mercy over judgement.
 “Blessed are the merciful for they will be shown mercy”.
 Matt 5:7

-Mercy and truth didn’t begin with Jesus – they began with God:
+Mercy and truth didn’t begin with Jesus in the New Testament – they began with God in the Old Testament

 The God of the Old Testament was the same as the God of the New.
 Jesus came as light in the days of darkness to declare God as people should have always understood Him –

 “No man has seen God at any time; the only begotten Son, who is in the bosom of the Father, he has declared him.”
 John 1:18

 As ‘Beloved Disciples’ we should also declare God and Jesus if we are ‘in the bosom’ of Jesus as the Beloved Disciple was